Applethal/Blackjack/README.md

 I aim to also consider learning how to make a UI just to design one for this program.
 While writing this paragraph,[Wishing Ain't No Sin by Billy Momo came up on my music player.](https://www.youtube.com/watch?v=S2-kas5e_vU) I am proud of how this went at the end, it took one week to build all of this.

+## 17.02.2023

+I conjured a very small update to the code: I decided to hide the values of the opponent completly from the user's sight to avoid potential confusions, the calculations however will conduct as normal always.